tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

 ```
 where,

-`pipeline_config_path`= This is the path to configuration file saved in [model_config](model_config/).The above command includes path to an ssd_mobilenet_v2_coco.config file as an example.
+`pipeline_config_path`= This is the path to configuration file saved in [model_config](model_config/).The above command includes the path to a ssd_mobilenet_v2_coco.config file as an example.
 However, it should be changed when training with a different configuration.

 `trained_checkpoint_prefix`= This is the path to the model checkpoint which you want to freeze.As an example if you want to freeze the model with data at 50000 steps the input should look like model_training_checkpoints/model.ckpt-50000.

 `output_directory inference_graph`= This is the path where the frozen model will be exported.

-As an output, we get a frozen inference graph file with a .pb extension.
-This can be then used as a input for furhter optimizations using TensorRT in [tensorrt](../tensorrt/) section of this repository.
-The final frozen graph can be found in [model_frozen_inference_graph](model_frozen_inference_graph/) folder.
+As an output, you get a frozen inference graph file with a .pb extension.
+This can be then used as a input for further optimizations using TensorRT in [tensorrt](../tensorrt/) section of this repository.
+The final frozen graph can be found in the [model_frozen_inference_graph](model_frozen_inference_graph/) folder.

-Once we have the frozen graph ready, its possible to evaluate the model against the test data in order to determine its mAP(mean Average Precision) value.
+Once you have the frozen graph ready, its possible to evaluate the model against the test data in order to determine its mAP(mean Average Precision) value.
 To initiate the evaluation, start an instance of terminal /command prompt and navigate to the `tensorflow_training` folder in the repository and run the following command

 ```
 $ conda activate tf1_12_gpu